 The default Ubuntu installation is easier and better for beginners compared to other Linux distros.
 The graphical installation interface is more intuitive than a command-line interface and can be installed using pre-existing settings for straightforward setup.
 But Ubuntu does also offer an ‘Expert Mode’ installation, which is similar to Debian’s, and allows for more customisation and configuration if required.

 Before you get to grips with how to use Ubuntu, you’ll need to go through installation.
 We’ve outlined a basic step-by-step detailing how to install Ubuntu:

 - The first step is to actually download the Ubuntu software.
 It will be roughly 2GB and you should extract the download onto a USB.

 - You’ll need to create what’s called a ‘live USB’.
 This allows you to boot Ubuntu from your memory stick.
-There are several free tools online to help you execute this process i.e. Etcher, Rufus, UNetbootin.
+There are several free tools online to help you execute this process such as Etcher, Rufus, UNetbootin.